vyeli/ethernaut-foundry-solutions/README.md

-# OpenZeppelin Ethernaut CTF Solutions using Foundry
+# Openzeppelin Ethernaut CTF Solutions using Foundry
-This repo solves all Ethernaut CTFs using Foundry framework.
+This repo solves all Ethernaut CTFs using Foundry.
 Solution are provided as foundry scripts.
-You can setup the environment and run the scripts to solve the challenges on Sepolia testnet.
+You can setup the environment and run the scripts to solve the challenges.

+- Last Update: 2024/8

 ## Getting Started

-- All Ethernaut CTFs smart contracts in `/src` folder.
+- All Ethernaut CTFs smart contracts are in `/src` folder.
 - Solutions are in `/script` folder.
 - The CTF solution file has the same name as CTF contract file name adding `.s` to it.
 - If the CTF challenge is `src/Fallback.sol`, the solution will be `script/Fallback.s.sol`.
 - Copy the instance address to the .env file to allow the script files to interact with the on-chain challenges.